-Pseudohaploid genotypes were called with ANGSD v0.933 (Korneliussen et al., 2014) by randomly drawing one read per SNP as described for the simulations below and only with a minimum base quality of 30.
-This step was performed using ANGSD with the parameters -checkBamHeaders 0 (to deactivate checking the headers of the BAM files) -doHaploCall 1 (to sample a single base only) -doCounts 1 (needed to determine the most common base) -doGeno -4 (to format genotyles as bases not integers in the output) -doPost 2 (estimate the posterior genotype probability assuming a uniform prior, output files not used) -doPlink 2 (produce output in tfam/tped format) -minMapQ 30 (to set the minimum mapping quality) -minQ 30 (to set the minimum base quality) -doMajorMinor 1 (to infer major and minor from genotype likelihoods) -GL 2 (to calculate GATK genotype likelihood, output files not used) -domaf 1 (calculate allele frequencies with fixed major and minor alleles).
-This calculated from our own Python script to ensure consistency.
-Haplocall files were then converted to Plink format using haploToPlink distributed with ANGSD (Korneliussen et al., 2014).
-Only SNPs with the same two alleles in pseudohaploid and SNP chip data were included in all comparisons.
-Remapping of modified reads and genotype likelihood calculation were performed as described above.
-Allele frequencies were calculated from genotype likelihoods with ANGSD v0.933 (Korneliussen et al., 2014) using -doMaf 4 and the human reference as "ancestral" allele (-anc) in order to calculate the allele frequency of the reference alleles.
-SNP calls from the genotyping array and pseudohaploid calls were converted to genotype likelihood files assuming no genotyping errors , so the allele frequency estimation (i.e. the genotype likelihood of the observed genotype was set to 1.0, others to 0.0 whereas all three likelihoods were set to $\frac{1}{3}$ if data was missing for the site and individual).
-This allowed us to also estimate allele frequency estimates for this data could be based on with ANGSDas well.
+Pseudohaploid genotypes were called with ANGSD v0.933 (Korneliussen et al., 2014) by randomly 132 drawing one read per SNP with a minimum base quality of 30.
+This step was performed using ANGSD 133 with the parameters -checkBamHeaders 0 (to deactivate checking the headers of the BAM files) -134 doHaploCall 1 (to sample a single base only) -doCounts 1 (needed to determine the most common 135 base) -doGeno -4 (to format genotyles as bases not integers in the output print genotypes) -136 doPost 2 (estimate the posterior genotype probability assuming a uniform prior, output files not 137 used) -doPlink 2 (produce output in tfam/tped format) -minMapQ 30 (to set the minimum mapping 138 quality) -minQ 30 (to set the minimum base quality) -doMajorMinor 1 (to infer major and minor 139 from genotype likelihoods) -GL 2 (to calculate GATK genotype likelihood, output files not used) -140 domaf 1 (calculate allele frequencies with fixed major and minor alleles).
+This call also calculates 141 genotype likelihoods in ANGSD but we used both default and corrected likelihoods calculated from our 142 own Python script to ensure consistency.
+Haplocall files were then converted to Plink format using 143 haploToPlink distributed with ANGSD (Korneliussen et al., 2014).
+Only SNPs with the same two 144 alleles in pseudohaploid and SNP chip data were included in all comparisons.
+Remapping of modified 145 reads and genotype likelihood calculation were performed as described above.
+Allele frequencies were 146 calculated from genotype likelihoods with ANGSD v0.933 (Korneliussen et al., 2014) using -doMaf 4 147 and the human reference as "ancestral" allele (-anc) in order to calculate the allele frequency of the 148 reference alleles.
+SNP calls from the genotyping array and pseudohaploid calls were converted to 149 genotype likelihood files assuming no genotyping errors (i.e. the genotype likelihood of the observed 150 genotype was set to 1.0, others to 0.0 whereas all three likelihoods were set to $\frac{1}{3}$ if data was missing 151 for the site and individual).
+This allowed us to also estimate allele frequency estimates for this 152 data with ANGSD.
+Allele frequencies were calculated from genotype likelihoods with ANGSD v0.933 153 (Korneliussen et al., 2014) using -doMaf 4 and the human reference as "ancestral" allele (-anc) in 154 order to calculate the allele frequency of the reference alleles.
+155